About

 We have always worked best in an atmosphere of kindness and support.
 We encourage one another’s excellence, not through pushing on weakness but encouraging one another’s strengths.
 Our leadership involves holding the space and creating openings for everyone involved to contribute to the work to the best of their ability.
 We have been inspired by the Strengths Movement that has been finding its way through the business world.
 This movement has its roots in positive psychology.
 Its central premise is that people will be more productive when the focus is on their strengths rather than their weaknesses.
 This inspires us to lean into our own strengths and to lean into the strengths of others as well.

 Similarly, the Feldenkrais Method has become a major influence on how we do things now.
-It hasn’t really changed our fundamental impulse to do things in a kind, open, exploratory way but it has changed our confidence level about doing thins that way.
+It hasn’t really changed our fundamental impulse to do things in a kind, open, exploratory way but it has changed our confidence level about doing things that way.
 It has given us new vocabulary for talking about our process.
 Now, we can say we do things slowly, with attention, that we strive to do things in an easy, pleasurable way, that we seek the soft, the kind and when we run into obstacles we find a new path around them, rather than injure ourselves running into them.

 As the years go by, it becomes clear that even if no one ever made theatre with kindness, softness and pleasure before, that we needed to do it that way, even if we were the first.
 We don’t push people; We give them space to create themselves.
 We aim for ease and pleasure in everything – and this doesn’t mean we don’t aim for excellence, as there is nothing more pleasurable than making something great.